 It was as off-putting as it was reassuring.
 To swear an unwavering, personal loyalty to her would be the moment of romantic legends.
 Yet that was not how events unfolded in real life.
 Those who followed blindly only degraded themselves as fools.
 The truly dependable ones were those who upheld a righteous ideal of their own.

 As a woman, Sylviane knew she had Pascal's affection.
 But as an Empress-to-be, she would have to work hard to stay worthy of his devotion.

-It was on moments like these when Sylviane realized: Pascal really did bring out the best in her.
+It was in moments like these when Sylviane realized: Pascal really did bring out the best in her.

-"If Weichsel breaks the alliance, then they are my foes," Pascal replied without a moment of hesitation.
+"If those in Weichsel seek to break the alliance, then they are my foes."
+Pascal replied without a moment of hesitation.
 "I will not take up arms against my state of birth.
 But the same does not apply to those who lead it."

 "And if I did?"
 Sylviane raised the possibility, however unlikely so long as she held Pascal's support.

 The smile he replied through was a bittersweet challenge: